nayakashish/the-project-jnst/README.md

 ## **6. Testing Report**

- Create basic testing framework (including CI)     is completed Tests for the database manager has been created and tested.
+- Create basic testing framework (including CI) is completed
+- Tests for the database manager has been created and tested.
+- Test Plan spreadsheet has been used, for tracking changes, and will become increasingly more important as we add the login and sharing functionality.

 ---